WaicongTam/WaicongTam/README.md

 # Hello there 👋 This is Waicong Charles Tam

 I'm a developer, data scientist and researcher located in Melbourne, Australia!
-I am currently working as a teaching associate in some data science and machine learning units in Monash University.
+I am currently working as a teaching associate in some data science and machine learning units at Monash University.

 ## My Skill set
  - I am an Android developer 📱 so I program in Java ☕️.